The Dandelion Girl: Critical reception

 Reviewers have said of it that "All I know is that, though I have read other touching love stories in our genre, this one made a personal impression, a unique connection for me—don't ask why."
 The science fiction news magazine Locus reported that the short story was voted number eight on a poll conducted by Hayakawa's SF Magazine for all-time greatest non-Japanese science fiction stories.

 Influence

 "The Dandelion Girl" influenced Yutaka Izubuchi in the production of the Japanese anime series RahXephon.
 The repeated line "Day before yesterday I saw a rabbit, and yesterday a deer, and today, you." from the story was featured in the visual novel Clannad and its anime series adaptation.
 The line was also referenced by the video game Portal 2.
+The book and its story are also the subject of the first chapter of the third volume of Biblia Koshodō no Jiken Techō, which was adapted into episode 8 of the television series.